f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to modify an existing object via the REST API, the URI path has to change.
-In previous examples we used a ``POST`` to create Resources under a Collection, therefore, the URL used was that of the Collection itself.
+In order to modify an existing object via the REST API, the URI path has to be changed.
+In the previous examples we used a ``POST`` to create Resources under a Collection, therefore, the URI used was that of the Collection itself.
 If you wish to update/modify a Resource you must refer to the Resource directly.